DataDog/dd-trace-dotnet/README.md

 Thread.Sleep(1000);

-// Dispose closes the underlying span, this sets its duration and sends it to the agent (if you don't call Dispose the data will never be sent to Datadog) scope.Dispose();
+// Close closes the underlying span, this sets its duration and sends it to the agent (if you don't call Close the data will never be sent to Datadog) scope.Close();
 ```

 You may add custom tags by calling `Span.SetTag`: